HeyWeiPan/flashLoanSample/README.md

       2. Swap DAI for wETH on Uniswap
       3. Swap wETH for KNC on Kyber network
       4. Swap KNC for DAI on sushiswapRouter
-      5. return DAO + fee to AAVE v2
+      5. return DAO + fee to AAVE v2 flash loan